neo4j/graphql/packages/graphql/docs/tutorial.md

 }
 ```

-### Creating Your First Node
+### Creating Nodes
 Lets being with creating our first Product.
-In your playground instance, on th left hand side, create your product;
+In your playground instance, on the left hand side, create your product;

 ```graphql
 mutation {